-While you are not required to purchase motorcycle insurance in Florida, you must provide proof of financial responsibility when registering your motorcycle with the DMV.
+While you are not required to carry insurance as a motorcyclist, you must provide proof of financial responsibility when registering a motorcycle with the DMV.
 You must also have proof of financial responsibility if the police pull you over or you are in an accident.

 You must prove that you meet one of the three options for financial responsibility outlined in Florida Statutes 324.031, or you can face penalties.